(Amended by Ord. No. 138,968, Eff. 8/9/69.)

 (f) Decision of Assessment Review Officer.
 (Amended by Ord.
 No. 174,084*, Eff.
 8/19/01.)
 Upon completion of the hearing, the Assessment Review Officer may (i) affirm the assessment, (ii) increase the assessment, or (iii) decrease the assessment, as the evidence may require; but the amount of the assessment shall not be increased unless the claim for the increase is asserted on behalf of the City either before or during the hearing.
 Written notice of the decision of the Assessment Review Officer shall be given to the person assessed in the same form and in the same manner as the notice of assessment.

-(2) The Board of Review shall not affirm an assessment under the following circumstances:
+(2) The Board of Review shall not affirm an assessment under any of the following circumstances:

-(B) The previous Board of Review determination resulted in a written determination specifically stating that the taxpayer earned revenues under one or more Gross Receipts Fund Class or Classes (as defined Municipal Code Secs.
-21.41 through 21.49, inclusive, or their predecessors or successors), after reviewing the results of an audit by the Office of Finance in which the taxpayer provided full and complete cooperation;
+(B) A previous Board of Review determination resulted in a written determination specifically stating that the taxpayer earned revenues under one or more Gross Receipts Fund Class or Classes (as defined in Los Angeles Municipal Code Sections 21.41 through 21.49, inclusive, or their predecessor or successor ordinances), after reviewing the results of an audit by the Office of Finance in which the taxpayer provided full and complete cooperation;

 (3) When a determination (or determinations) made by a previous Board of Review with respect to a taxpayer’s Gross Receipts Fund Class is overturned by a subsequent Board of Review determination, the change(s) to the taxpayer’s Gross Receipts Fund Class or Classes shall apply to the first full tax year beginning after the year in which an assessment is not affirmed by the Board of Review pursuant to Subsection 21.16(i)(2).

-(4) Should a taxpayer wish to challenge a Board of Review determination regarding business classification that would otherwise be negated by operation of Subsection 21.16(i)(2), the taxpayer shall notify the Board of Review via certified mail that must be postmarked within 15 days from the date of service of the notice of decision of the Board of Review.
-If the taxpayer provides notice under Subsection 21.16(i)(4), no assessment shall be negated by operation of Subsection 21.16(i)(2).
+(4) Should a taxpayer wish to challenge a Board of Review determination regarding a business classification that would otherwise be negated by operation of Subsection 21.16(i)(2), the taxpayer shall notify the Board of Review via certified mail, postmarked within 15 days from the date of service of the Board of Review’s notice of decision.
+If the taxpayer provides notice consistent with this subsection, no assessment shall be negated by operation of Subsection 21.16(i)(2).
 The taxpayer may then proceed under the normal procedures for challenging assessments set forth in this Code and California Law.
 If the taxpayer does not provide notice under Subsection 21.16(i)(4) that it wishes to challenge a Board of Review determination that would otherwise not be affirmed by operation of Subsection 21.16(i)(2), the taxpayer is deemed to have acquiesced to the determination of the Board of Review and may not further challenge the determination.

-(5) Nothing in Subsection 21.16(i)(2) shall preclude the Office of Finance from auditing any taxpayer, regardless of the results of any Board of Review determination.
+(5) Nothing in this section shall preclude the Office of Finance from auditing any taxpayer, regardless of the results of any Board of Review determination.
+The Office of Finance may also conduct a full and complete audit of any taxpayer regardless of any past or prospective assessment determinations.

 (j) Effect of Delay in Administrative Proceedings.
 (Added by Ord.
 No. 174,084*, Eff.
 8/19/01.)
 Failure of the Director of Finance to set any hearing within the time prescribed in this section shall not affect the validity of any proceedings taken hereunder.